Gå til sidens indhold

 Which assets are included in the bankruptcy proceedings?

-The trustee will include in the bankruptcy proceedings all assets and possessions not needed to have a modest home and live a modest life.
+In the bankruptcy proceedings, the trustee will include all assets and possessions which are not needed to have a modest home and live a modest life.

 In rare cases, rented premises occupied by the debtor can also be included in the bankruptcy proceedings.